Adarsh9136/SMARTCITYBACKEND/README.md

 # Smart City Backend
+This project is the backend of a Smart City application where users can share their needs, explore a catalog of products available in different shops, and request various services such as painting, electrical work, and more.
+Users can create accounts, browse shops by category, and make requests for specific services.
+Shopkeepers and service providers can register, manage their businesses, and receive approvals for their listings.
+The platform facilitates seamless interaction between users, shop owners, and service providers, enhancing urban convenience through a well-structured API system.

 ## Project Overview
-This project is the backend of a Smart City application where users can:
-- Create accounts
+Features

+   - User Authentication (Signup, Login, Logout)

+   - Shop Management (Add, Update, Approve, Search)

+   - Product Management (Add, Update, Search, Filter)

+   - Service Management (Add, Update, Role-Based Access)

-- Request shops and services
+   - Needs and Requests Management

-- Post needs and ratings
+   - Reviews and Ratings for Services and Products

-- Manage various functionalities through APIs
+   - Role-Based Access Control

 ## Technologies Used
 - Node.js